Cecilist/midterm-JDCecil/README.md

 by Jacob Cecil

 TODO:
-Make collectables (start with half allready collected.
+Make collectables (start with half allready collected.)

 Make HUD

 Design level (put player "half-way" to end.)

   Redo tilemap to match platforms.

+Add sound

 Refine "lava"

 Pull some logic in player into seperate functions.

 ## Instructions:
 Goal: Collect the rest of the coins and escape the rising lava!
 Luckily, you're all ready half-way to safety.